Robert Plutchik: Influence

-Plutchik's work on emotions, particularly his Wheel of Emotions, has had a significant impact on psychology and related disciplines.
-His model of emotions has been widely used in psychological research, therapy, marketing, artificial intelligence, and media studies.
+Plutchik's model of emotion has been applied in psychological research, psychotherapy, marketing, artificial intelligence, and media studies.

 Psychology and psychiatry

-Plutchik’s evolutionary approach to emotions helped shape modern theories of emotional processing and mental health.
-He argued that emotions serve adaptive functions essential for survival, influencing areas such as clinical psychology and psychiatry.
-His research has been used to understand emotional disorders, including anxiety, depression, and bipolar disorder, by mapping them onto his framework of primary and blended emotions.
+Plutchik argued that emotions have adaptive functions related to survival and developed a psychoevolutionary model to describe their relationships.
+His work was later applied in research on emotional processing and psychiatric disorders, including anxiety and depression.

-His model has also influenced emotion-focused therapy (EFT), which emphasizes identifying, processing, and regulating emotions.
+Plutchik’s model has also been cited in research on emotion-focused therapy and the assessment of emotional responses.
 EFT practitioners use Plutchik’s framework to help clients navigate complex emotional experiences.

 Plutchik's Emotions Profile Index (EPI) test is a relatively well known psychometric test.
 The subject selects among pairs of 12 self-describing adjectives and the investigator draws an eight-dimensional chart of the selected replies.
 This provides an insight into the basic personality traits and personality conflicts of the subject.

 Applications beyond psychology

-Plutchik’s work has extended beyond psychology into various fields:
+Plutchik's model has also been used outside psychology, including in: